pantheon-systems/documentation/source/_docs/regions.md

 ## Frequently Asked Questions
 ### Can I move an existing site to a new region?
-Yes, however you must migrate your existing site to a new Site that was configured for the new region during creation ([as described above](#create-a-new-site)).
+Yes, however you must migrate your existing site to a new site that was configured for the new region during creation ([as described above](#create-a-new-site)).

-### When will access to Pantheon's Regions be available for sites paid by credit card?
+### When will region selection be available for sites paid by credit card?
 General availability is planned for late 2019.
 Tell us more about your needs by [filling out this survey](https://www.getfeedback.com/r/hkR9uTAJ){.external}.

 ### When will site creation through the Dashboard be available?